About the Department of Educational Psychology

 Research and Training Centers

-The Educational Psychology Department is home to the Achievement and Assessment Institute (AAI) and the Center for Psychoeducational Services (CPS).
-The CETE engages in research and service in educational assessment and program evaluation.
+The Department of Educational Psychology is home to the Achievement and Assessment Institute (AAI) and the Center for Psychoeducational Services (CPS).
+The AAI engages in research and service in educational assessment and program evaluation.
 Issues in education testing are studied and project are designed and carried out to examine school effectiveness, personnel/student evaluation, and policy implications for educational testing and assessment.
-The CPS is a training site for students in the School and Counseling Psychology programs.
-The CPS is staffed by student clinicians in the School and Counseling Psychology programs who earn credit and gain valuable supervised practical experience working directly with clients.
+The CPS is a training site for students in the school and counseling psychology programs.
+The CPS is staffed by student clinicians in the school and counseling psychology programs who earn credit and gain valuable supervised practical experience working directly with clients.